patternleaf/udder/README.md

 Once Maven and the JDK are installed in your current environment (see `env.sh` for examples), `cd udder` and run either the `build` script or `build_clean`.

 After the build script succeeds, you may start the server using the `serve` script in the same directory.
-By default the server listens on [http://localhost:8080](http://localhost:8080) and attempt to renders at 100fps max.
+By default the server listens on [http://localhost:8080](http://localhost:8080) and attempts to render at 100fps max.

 Udder Architecture in a Nutshell